 - apply by the stated deadlines;

-- apply and register through the Office of Global Learning or ILR College Exchange; there are no exceptions to this rule.
+- apply and register through Cornell's Office of Global Learning or ILR College Exchange; there are no exceptions to this rule.
 Credit is not awarded retroactively after a return from a leave of absence during which you may have studied abroad independently; and

 - receive approval on the “proposed course of study” from the college advisor for study abroad.